PlasmaPy/PlasmaPy/vision_statement.md

 different sources (simulations vs. spacecraft).
 Such tasks require a central platform.
 This is where PlasmaPy comes in.

-## Ensuring a welcoming and inclusive environment
+## PlasmaPy Community Code of Conduct

-PlasmaPy strives to follow the best practices in open source software development.
+The PlasmaPy community strives to follow the best practices in open source software development.
 New contributors are encouraged to join the team and contribute to the codebase.
 We anticipate/encourage a global participation from people with diverse backgrounds, skills, interests, and opinions.
 We believe that such diversity is critical in ensuring a